 - Self-employed health insurance deduction: Might allow you to deduct the amount paid for health insurance for yourself, your spouse and your dependents

 You might be able to qualify for other deductions or tax credits, too.
-For instance, you might be able to deduct other types of insurance premiums, such as credit insurance, liability insurance or car insurance if it relates to your business.
-If you work from home, you could be eligible to deduct a portion of your rent or mortgage.
+For instance, if you work from home, you could be eligible to deduct expenses of your home office.

-Learn how to boost your income by less than 2 percent, Trump increased the federal deficit by billions.
+Learn about how, in order to boost your income by less than 2 percent, Trump increased the federal deficit by billions.

 More on Taxes